rcharre/PokemonStudioDataApi/README.md

 - **Fast and lightweight:** Efficient data querying with minimal setup.
 - **Flexible:** Customizable CORS settings, data directories, and log levels.
 - **Go Library:** Easily integrate with Go-based applications.
-- **Configurable:** Supports both command-line flags and a configuration file.
 - **OpenAPI Documentation:** Comprehensive documentation for the API and its endpoints.

 ---